miguelrincon/miguelrincon.github.io/pages/miguels-interview-kit.md

 };
 ```

-## Function references and binding the this keyword to make the this keyword work inside the function body, i.e. in an onclick event.
+## A function that references or binds to the this keyword, i.e. in an onclick event.

 Make `this` be attached to function as needed: